TheoEmanuelsson/Web-Scrape-Tutorial/README.md

 # Webscrape tutorial

-A short tutorial on how to scrape multiple webpages using Python 3 and BeautifulSoup in order to collect data for projects.
+A short tutorial on how to scrape multiple webpages on the same URL using Python 3 and BeautifulSoup in order to collect data for projects.
 In this example I save the 2nd and 3rd instances of text data on every webpage.

 NOTICE: Check the webpages robot.txt file and their ToS or Licenses before use.